DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-03-04-collecting-all-trainee-data-directly-from-providers.md

 Based on this analysis we have decided to move HEIs to submit all their trainee teacher data directly to Register for the following reasons:

-- We have a strategic priority to bring all teacher recruitment services in-house and to consolidate how we collect data across our service line.
+- we have a strategic priority to bring all teacher recruitment services in-house and to consolidate how we collect data across our service line

-- We’ll have the opportunity to access the data in a more timely way to inform our decision-making.
+- we’ll have the opportunity to access the data in a more timely way to inform our decision-making

-- We’ll have more frequent communications with you directly to make sure you understand the reasons we collect data and that you’re happy with the requests we’re making.
+- we’ll have more frequent communications with you directly to make sure you understand the reasons we collect data and that you’re happy with the requests we’re making

 ## How we will do it